soltros/Soltros-OS/README.md

+# **NOTICE: Suspend/resume issue has been patched out.
+It is now fixed!
+No more freezing after resume!**

 # SoltrOS - Desktop Edition

 ![Soltros OS Screenshot](https://github.com/soltros/Soltros-OS/blob/main/screenshots/Screenshot%20From%202025-07-03%2004-33-37.png?raw=true)

-A gaming-optimized immutable Linux distribution based on Fedora Kinoite's image, featuring MacBook hardware support, gaming enhancements, the KDE Plasma desktop environment, and developer-friendly tools.
+A gaming-optimized immutable Linux distribution based on Fedora Kinoite's image, featuring MacBook hardware support, the CachyOS kernel, gaming performance enhancements, the KDE Plasma desktop environment, and developer-friendly tools.

 *Inspired by [VeneOS](https://github.com/Venefilyn/veneos) - bringing together the best of gaming and productivity.*